yona78/poc/README.md

 This repository hosts a Python monorepo intended for multiple microservices.
 It currently contains:

-- **video_metadata_service** – consumes video metadata messages from a message broker, stores them in Elasticsearch, and exposes read-only HTTP endpoints using FastAPI.
+- **ingest_service** – consumes video metadata messages from RabbitMQ and persists them to Elasticsearch.
+- **video_metadata_service** – read-only FastAPI API for querying stored metadata and optional MongoDB enrichment.
 - **filter_service** – reads messages from a general queue, filters them by configurable `video_id` values, and forwards matches to an algorithm-specific queue.

 ## Structure

 - `libs/` – shared libraries for messaging, database access and data models.
+- `services/ingest_service/` – background consumer that stores incoming metadata.
-- `services/video_metadata_service/` – FastAPI application handling broker messages and HTTP requests.
+- `services/video_metadata_service/` – FastAPI application exposing read-only HTTP endpoints.
 - `services/filter_service/` – message filter that routes messages to algorithm queues.

 The messaging and database layers are accessed through abstract, type-aware interfaces.
 Concrete RabbitMQ, Elasticsearch, and MongoDB implementations operate on generic Pydantic models, making it easy to plug in alternative backends or DTOs.